All Episodes

 They are isolated.

-But the indigenous people know exactly who is the seat of it.
+But the Indigenous people know exactly who is the seat of it.

 It is the Pope.

-Now there's this other weird wrinkle here, and that it that relates to Canada, and that relates to the English royals.
+Now, there's this other weird wrinkle here, and that relates to Canada, and that relates to the English royals, because the English royals, they were the ones that colonized Canada up here.

-Their lives were very short in the sense that they I doubt they lasted a month in England or even two months.
+Their lives were very short in the sense that I doubt they lasted a month in England or even two months.

 You know, I saw you take our cousins away then.